South of the Border Salsa

 Now let me be clear: you don’t need a vegetable chopper to make South of the Border Salsa.
 You can use a food processor, or you can kick it old school and chop everything by hand.

-If you’ve had homemade salsa in the past, then you already know how delicious it is.
-It’s really easy to make (even if you don’t have a certain, special tool) and is so much better for you!
+If you’ve enjoyed homemade salsa in the past, then you already know how much better it is than anything you’ll buy at the store.
+With fresh ingredients, it’s really easy to make (even if you don’t have a certain, special tool) and is so much better for you!
+There’s no added high fructose syrup or distilled vinegar, which is found in a lot of jarred, store-bought varieties.
+The only preservatives used in this fresh salsa recipe are salt and lime juice, giving it a pure, natural taste.

 Never had avocado in your salsa before?
 Well, then you’re in for a delicious treat.
-The avocado in this salsa, along with the minced garlic, adds a hearty, creamy charm to what was already a flavorful, robust base.
+The avocado in this salsa recipe, along with the minced garlic, adds a hearty, creamy charm to what was already a flavorful, robust base.

 Avocados are not only great in this salsa, they are the star of the show in Easy Cheesy Guacamole!
 Make both of these great dips to take your next party, meal, or snack to the next level!